 We do like quinoa pasta, but have found other wonderful meals that we can enjoy that don't require pasta.

 We switched out the noodles in our favorite homemade chicken noodle soup for quinoa and now we only eat it that way.
 You can easily use noodles in this recipe.
 It's just as amazing.

 Is quinoa gluten-free?

+I often get asked if quinoa is gluten-free.
 Yes, quinoa is gluten-free.
 If you purchase any quinoa products, double check the label to make sure that no gluten containing ingredients were added to the quinoa during processing.